Dynatrace/Dynatrace-EventDrivenAnsible/docs/dt_webhook.md

 # Event-source plugin dt_webhook

-The dt_webhook event-source plugin is capable of receiving events (from Dynatrace) via a webhook and is extended with token based authentication.
+The dt_webhook event-source plugin is capable of receiving events (from Dynatrace) via a webhook.
+The webhook is secured using token-based authentication.

 ## Run unit/integration tests